Required Configuration Inputs

 -

-When the Sync with a Source option is selected for Soil Type or Slope layers on a Grid-Based field, Adapt-N's internal Soil Survey database is used to configure the field.
+When the Sync with a Source option is selected for Soil Type or Slope layers, Adapt-N's internal Soil Survey database is used to configure the field.
 Specifically, each grid cell in the field will be automatically set with the appropriate values:

 - Soil Texture will be specified based on Adapt-N soil regions and databases